All in One View

 The Waterfall Model

 The Waterfall model.
+The stages flow from requirements to design to implementation to verification to maintenance.
 Image from Wikimedia Commons.

 The Waterfall model consists of various stages that follow sequentially – one after the other.
 The idea of having defined phases is to try to complete each phase before the next phase begins.
 This is generally referred to as the waterfall model, e.g., “Progress flows downwards through the phases, like a waterfall.”
 Each phase produces specific deliverables, which feed into the next phase with the assumption that the artifacts from the previous phases are actually correct.